-The 10th century Persian physician Muhammad ibn Zakariya al-Razi developed a new cataract removal technique that used Antyllus’ suction device.
-The 10th century Iraqi ophthalmologist Ammar Al-Mawsili also performed a similar oral suction procedure.
+The 10th-century Persian physician Muhammad ibn Zakariya al-Razi developed a new cataract removal technique that used Antyllus’ suction device.
+The 10th-century Iraqi ophthalmologist Ammar Al-Mawsili also performed a similar oral suction procedure.
 The 14th century Egypt oculist Al-Shadhili noted that a variation on this oral suction instrument was used to remove a cataract, using a screw to produce suction instead of the mouth.

 Major Innovations from the 1600s-1800s

-A number of important eye care innovations were made during the 17th, 18th, and 19th centuries.
+Several important eye care innovations were made during the 17th, 18th, and 19th centuries.
 Key moments include:

 - 1611 - In the early Americas, there’s some evidence that cataract couching was performed

 - 1748 - French ophthalmologist Jacques Daviel becomes the first modern European to successfully extract a cataract

 - 1815 - Philadelphia surgeon Philip Syng Physick extracts a cataract using an oral suction device

 Modern cataract-removal surgery truly began around the 1940s.
 This is the decade when English ophthalmologist Sir Nicholas Harold Lloyd Ridley created the intraocular lens (IOL).
 This was an implantable lens for cataract surgery patients, which could replace the clouded lens of the eye following surgical removal.